 Breaking: New Jersey Marriage Equality Will Begin on Monday

-October 18, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+October 18, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today, the New Jersey Supreme Court unanimously declined Gov. Chris Christie’s request for a stay of a lower court’s ruling that civil marriage licenses be granted to same-sex couples beginning Monday, October 21st.